Andreas School e-safety

 What do we teach about using social media?

 As a school we try to teach children how to be safe and responsible citizens on line.
 We have e-safety sessions each year as well as regular reminders when necessary.
 Cyber bullying is not accepted.
-Any incidents of cyber bullying will be fully investigated and when necessary outside agencies, including the police, will be involved.
+Any incidents of cyber bullying within school will be fully investigated and when necessary outside agencies, including the police, will be involved.
 All incidents of bullying will be treated in accordance with our behaviour policy.
+As parents are also responsible for their children's online safety, we strongly advise they adhere to the age restrictions recommended by all online platforms and games.

 Personal Data - School's storage and use of images